T-35: Production history

 Originally, the main turret was equipped with a 76.2 mm KT-28 cannon (length of barrel 16.5 calibers), which was also used on the Т-28 medium tank.
 The mounting allowed for vertical training (aiming) with upper and lower limits of −7° and +23°, respectively.
 As an auxiliary weapon in the main turret, to the right of the cannon, the 7.62 mm DT machine gun was placed autonomously in a ball setting.
-The cannon and machine gun had complete 360° horizontal sector of fire and independent fire control systems.
+The cannon and machine gun had complete 360° horizontal arc of fire and independent fire control systems.
 The spare DT machine gun was fastened in a loop setting in the storage niche of the turret.
 The mechanism to turn the turret employed an electromechanical three-speed drive; an auxiliary hand drive was also provided for emergency use.
 By 1937, an anti-aircraft DT machine gun was set in a P-40 mount on the foundation of the gunner's hatch on the main turret.

 In 1938, the L-10 tank cannon was proposed for the main turret weapon, but the representatives of the ABTU (the "Auto-Tank Directorate") abandoned this idea, considering the power of the KT-28 enough for the purpose of defeating enemy armored vehicles, and the accompaniment of attacking infantry was provided for by the two 45-mm cannons.

 In each of the two diagonally-mounted (i.e., one in the right forward quarter and another in the diagonally-opposite left rear quarter, as viewed from behind) two-seater turrets was placed one 45 mm tank cannon obr.1932 and a coaxially-mounted 7.62 mm DT machine gun.
 Later, this cannon was replaced with a 45 mm gun of the 20k Model 1934 with a semi-automatic breech-block.
 The coupled setting had vertical training (aiming) limits of −8° to +23°.
 The front turret weapon had a horizontal field of fire from 19° (left of the turret's centerline) to −184° (rearwards).
 The two smaller turrets were single-seat and had one 7.62 mm DT machine gun apiece.
 The horizontal training (aiming) of these weapons was carried out through the turning of a hand mechanism.

 The main and the two small machine gun turrets of the Т-35 and Т-28 had a high level of standardization.
 Main-weapon sighting utilized the telescopic breech-sight TOP obr.1930 and the periscope breech-sight PT-1 обр.1932.
 The 76.2 mm cannon had 96 rounds, the 45 mm guns had 226 rounds, and the DT machine guns had 10,080 cartridges.
 The 50-ton tank was designed with the maximum thickness of the body's armoured plates being 30 mm and that of the turret 20 mm.
 The armoured plates were coupled together by welding and riveting.
 In 1936, the thickness of the frontal, sloping body plate and the front plate protecting the driver-mechanic was increased to 50 mm.
 Armored side skirts also added 10 mm to the side armor covering the tracks.